 Neutral Experience and Panels

-He serves on various mediation and arbitration rosters including the rosters of the American Arbitration Association, Federal Eastern District Court of New York, CPR Institute for Dispute Resolution, International Chamber of Commerce (ICC), and CCPIT Mediation Center (Beijing).
+He serves on various mediation and arbitration rosters including the rosters of the American Arbitration Association, National Academy of Distinguished Neutrals, Federal Eastern District Court of New York, CPR Institute for Dispute Resolution, International Chamber of Commerce (ICC), and CCPIT Mediation Center (Beijing).
 He also serves on the Law School Facilitation Panel of the Association of American Law Schools.